 - Shafts: Are they steel or graphite?
 Check for rust spots on steel shafts and any significant scratches or scuffs on graphite shafts.
 Most importantly, ensure none are bent or cracked.
 The original labels being intact is a bonus.

 - Club Faces and Soles: Look at the grooves.
 Are they still well-defined, or are they worn smooth?
-Scratches and dings from normal play are expected (sometimes called "chatter" on irons), but deep rock gouges or browning/caving a on the face will drastically lower the value.
+Scratches and dings from normal play are expected (sometimes called "chatter" on irons), but deep rock gouges or severe face damage will drastically lower the value.

 - Grips: Are they cracked, slick, or crumbling?
 Grips are easy to replace, but if a buyer has to immediately spend $100 on new grips, they'll deduct that from their offer price.
 If the grips are still tacky and in good shape, that’s a great selling point.